inato/effect-meetup-20240423/slides.md

 ---

 # Convert ports to Effect
-Use `portToFpts` to create an `fp-ts` proxy of a port for backward compatibility
+Use `portToFpts` to create an `fp-ts` proxy of an Effect port for backward compatibility

 <<< @/snippets/step3.ts ts {13-16|24-28|32-34|44-48|53-56}{maxHeight:'80%'} twoslash